MIT-Emerging-Talent/ET6-practice-code-review/solutions/README.md

      - Corresponding test file.
      - Updates to this README file.
    - Ensure all tests pass before requesting a review.

+4. **Update the Summary**: Add an entry for your solution in the "Solutions Summary" section, including:
+   - File name.
+   - Brief description.
+   - Author name.

 ---